 Arthritis can cause sciatic type symptoms as little bony growths can cause compression on the nerve.
 This can be due to previous injuries or just the normal process of ageing.
 Symptoms gradually get worse over longer periods of time and after being in certain positions for prolonged periods.

 However, it does not have to be as serious as a slipped disc or arthritis to cause sciatica.
 Minor muscle tightness can press on the sciatic nerve which can cause severe pain down the leg.
 Reasons for this can range from sitting in a chair with poor support to compensation due to pain in the knee or ankle.

-Treatment is totally dependant on what the underlying problem is.
-If the cause is a muscle it is normally very straightforward to treat and recovery time is quick.
+Treatment is totally dependent on what the underlying problem is.
+If the cause is a muscle then it is normally very straightforward to treat and recovery time is quick.
 If the sciatica is due to disc damage, treatment initially has to be fairly conservative.
 Emphasis is placed on restoring some movement within the spine and reduce pain.
 This is a very important stage as studies have found getting moving sooner is better for long term recovery.
-Your Osteopath can aid your movements in many ways but not necessarily by working the affected area.
+Your osteopath can aid your movements in many ways but not necessarily by working the affected area.
 Working higher up in the back and through the hips can help your body to compensate and adapt.
-Advice will be given regarding your posture and gradually, stretches and rehabilitation exercises will be introduced.
+Advice regarding your posture and, gradually, stretches and rehabilitation exercises will be introduced.